mhmoodlan/group-sparse-robustness/README.md

 # Extending Sparse Dictionary Learning Methods for Adversarial Robustness

-This repository contains the PDF of my joint MSc thesis at ELTE with Balázs Mészáros supervised by Dr. habil.
+This repository contains the PDF of my joint MSc thesis with Balázs Mészáros at ELTE, supervised by Dr. habil.
 András Lőrincz and Dr. Dávid Szeghy.
 It also contains a corresponding presentation.
 The code for this project is still private, once it's published it will be linked here.

 ## Abstract